-Of course, in a programme such as this one we can't offer everything.
-Therefore, we have prioritised topics and themes that offer a broad understanding of today's political challenges, and that bring together theory and practice - to ask not just 'how' policy can be implemented, but the ethics and morality of 'why'.
+Of course, in a programme such as this we can't offer everything.
+Therefore, we have prioritised topics and themes that offer a broad understanding of today's political challenges, and that bring together theory and practice.
+We focus on political philosophy, foreign policy, domestic policy, and practical skills.